open-contracting/standard/docs/schema/reference.md

 * When recording a `release/relatedProcess` pointing to the ocid of the planning process that resulted in a tender, a `tender/documents` entry with a `documentType` of 'procurementPlan' and a link to web pages about the procurement plan could be provided;
 * When recording a `contract/relatedProcess` pointing to the ocid of a  sub-contracting process, a `contract/documents` entry with a `documentType` of 'subContract' and a title that describes it as the subcontracting process, could be provided;
-* When recording a `contract/relatedProcess` pointing to the ocid of a tender process to renew a given contract, a `contract/documents` entry with a `documentType` of 'tenderNotice' and a title that describes it as the successor process, could be provided;
+* When recording a `contract/relatedProcess` pointing to the ocid of a contracting process to renew a given contract, a `contract/documents` entry with a `documentType` of 'tenderNotice' and a title that describes it as the successor process, could be provided;

 ### Location